blackchip-org/scan/README.md

 and for building tokens.
 It also has higher level functions that are useful for chaining together common scanning patterns.
 Scanners for files that follow standard patterns can be constructed easily using the definitions found in this package.
-The example JSON scanner is about 30 lines in length.
 Complex or non-standard cases can stick with the lower level functions which still provide a lot of value in getting a scanner up and running quickly.

 ## Creating a Scanner

-A scanner is initialized with a filename followed by an input source which can be either a `io.Reader`, a `string` or a `byte` slice.
-Use one of the corresponding new functions to create a scanner or use an init function to initialize a zero value scanner or to reset an existing scanner.
+A scanner is initialized with a filename followed by an input source which can be either an `io.Reader`, a `string` or a `byte` slice.
+If the filename is not important or doesn't apply to the input, it can set to a blank value.
+Use one of the corresponding new functions to create a scanner or use an init function to either initialize a zero value scanner or to reset an existing scanner.

-Use either:
+An example of using new to read from a file:

 ```go
     f, err := os.Open(filename)